 We are well into the Clay court season now, the switch to clay requires the biggest adjustments out of all the surfaces for the player’s but it is nowhere near as hard as it used to be.

-To the people that are new to the game you may not know of the extremes between the clay-court specialists,who relied on patience and movement at the back of the court, to the serve-and-volley experts on grass courts.
+To the people who are new to the game you may not know of the extremes between the clay court specialists,who relied on patience and movement at the back of the court, to the serve-and-volley experts on grass courts.

 He was not the only one.
 The Clay court specialist would regularly go deep into the French open and then not go to Wimbledon at all.

 Seeing a professional tennis player do that not is almost impossible to imagine, but that is in part due to the surfaces changing.

 Wimbledon is so much slower that it was even four or five years ago.
 This means that serve and volleying which used to be the way to play on a grass court is now a tactic rarely used in the modern game.